-As gin plant throughput has increased, the number of workers required has remained constant or decreased slightly.
-Current labor productivity is higher compared to that of 50 yr ago.
+As gin plant throughput has increased, the number of workers required per facility has remained constant or decreased slightly.
+Thus current labor productivity is much higher, by four to six fold, compared to that of fifty years ago.
 The average man-hours required per unit processed has declined significantly, to as little as 25% to 15% of that required in 1962, depending on region (Table 1).